GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 Potential Implications from the research results are health planning.
 For example, understanding these trends can help in resource allocation and targeted healthcare interventions for different racial groups.

+Age Results: What is happening to 35-year-olds?

+## Random Forest Model Figure - Heart Attack Occurrences by Age (Actual & Predict)

 ![](Images/majorcardioactualpredict2.PNG)